H.E. Sheikh Abdulla Bin Saoud Al-Thani

 Mr Jean-François Lepetit

 Mr Lepetit has been a member of the Regulatory Authority Board since March 2006.
-He is Chairman of the Regulatory Authority’s Nominations and Remuneration Committee and a member of the Audit and Risk Committee.
+He is Chairman of the Regulatory Authority’s Nominations and Remuneration Committee.
 Mr Lepetit was formerly Chief Executive Officer of Banque Indosuez and subsequently Chairman of BNP Paribas Group’s Market Risk Committee.
 He has served as Chairman of the Conseil du Marché à Terme; Chairman of the Conseil des Marchés Financiers; President of the Commission des Opérations de Bourse; Chairman of the French Conseil National de la Comptabilité (and in this capacity he was also a member of the Collège d’Autorité des Marchés Financiers, Paris); a member of the Comité de la Réglementation Bancaire et Financière; and a member of Comité des Etablissements de Crédit et des Enterprises d’Investissement.
 Mr Lepetit was a non-executive director of BNP Paribas from 2004 to May 2017.